teofiloxyz/bitcoin-risk-and-return/README.md

 *Bar chart of the historical yearly Sharpe ratio of bitcoin.*

 **Key takeaways:**
-- Adjusting returns for risk changes the yearly rankings but preserves the positive or negative sign.
+- Adjusting returns for risk changes the yearly rankings while preserving their sign.
 - The years marked by major rallies have the best Sharpe ratio.
 - Although 2017 ranks third in returns, it has the highest Sharpe ratio, slightly surpassing the "golden year".
-- During bitcoin’s experimental/speculative era, returns were so high that the Sharpe ratio remained significantly elevated despite extreme volatility.
+- During bitcoin’s experimental era, returns were so high that the Sharpe ratio remained significantly elevated despite extreme volatility.
 - Typically, a Sharpe ratio above 1 is considered good, but most positive years for bitcoin have exceptionally high values.
-- A negative Sharpe ratio implies that the risk-free asset would have outperformed bitcoin in that year.
+- A negative Sharpe ratio means bitcoin underperformed the risk-free asset, which only happened in years when the cryptocurrency had negative returns.
-- Only the years with negative returns had lower performance than the risk-free rate, resulting in negative Sharpe ratios, with 2022 having the worst.
 - Generally, the more negative the Sharpe ratio, the worse the performance.
-- However, extreme volatility can soften the impact of a negative ratio, as seen in 2018, where volatility was higher than in 2022 but the gap between returns and the risk-free rate was larger.
+- However, extreme volatility can soften the impact of a negative ratio, as seen in 2018, where volatility was higher than in 2022 but the gap between returns and the average risk-free rate was larger.

 #### Sortino Ratio
 ![Bitcoin yearly Sortino chart](/images/3.2_BTC_yearly_sortino.png)